Wellbeing through problem solving and developing positive autism identity

 Find your community, hone your voice, and mentor the next generation

 We are looking for autistic people with life experience and who feel positive about their autism, whether they have been diagnosed or are self-identifying – to mentor and create a collaborative resource bank for autistic people who are navigating recent diagnosis.
-We especially welcome late-diagnosed and older autistics.
+We especially welcome late-diagnosed autistics.
+We are also looking for people with experience of addiction or the criminal justice system.

 The project aims to build a supportive community to enable people diagnosed, self-identified or wondering if they might be autistic to navigate autistic identity in the 21st century and improve their wellbeing.